mattppal/blog/src/content/blog/whats-the-hype-duckdb.md

 ![A graphic describing the difference between row- & column-oriented databases.](/posts/whats-the-hype-duckdb/row-vs-col.png)

-While _technically_ not new, there's a pretty big movement in the open source community right now: [PyArrow](https://arrow.apache.org/docs/python/index.html), [Polars](https://github.com/pola-rs/polars), [Pandas 2.0](https://pandas.pydata.org/docs/dev/whatsnew/v2.0.0.html), _and_ [DuckDB](https://duckdb.org/) all tools built on in-memory, vectorized operations.
+While _technically_ not new, there's a pretty big movement in the open source community right now: [PyArrow](https://arrow.apache.org/docs/python/index.html), [Polars](https://github.com/pola-rs/polars), [Pandas 2.0](https://pandas.pydata.org/docs/dev/whatsnew/v2.0.0.html), _and_ [DuckDB](https://duckdb.org/) all tools built on in-process, vectorized operations.
 Usually, when many things point in the same direction, it's wise to take note! 📝

 While the features of DuckDB are not new— we've had OLAP DBMS for years: the real innovation behind DuckDB is its **simplicity** and **distribution** (free & [open-source](https://github.com/duckdb/duckdb)).